 Just think about how much plastic and paper you'll save by swapping your disposable coffee cups and bottles for reusable alternatives.
-Find your perfect cuppa at Myer, House, Typo, Cotton On.
+Find your perfect cuppa at David Jones, Myer, House, Typo, Country Road.
 Step it up by bringing your own containers when purchasing takeaway, reusing old glass jars to give your pantry a rustic vibe, replacing old plastic containers with more eco-friendly metal or glass options and swapping single-use cling wrap for reusable beeswax or silicon alternatives.
 While recycling is the next best option, reducing plastic production is far more sustainable in the long run.

 2. Storm in a teacup

 While a teabag seems insignificant, the cumulative impact from the world's tea drinkers is one of the largest, most avoidable forms of waste.
 Lower your carbon footprint by switching to loose leaf tea.
-You'll find the most delicious brews and nifty infusers at Go Vita, adairs and House.
+You'll find the most delicious brews and nifty infusers at T2 and Health Kick.